jjcoronal/portf0lio/index.md

 ## About me

+> I like to call myself an urban innovator, designer and researcher because of my multidisciplinary approach to tackling complex challenges in cities.
+With an MSc in Metropolitan Analysis, Design, and Engineering—a joint program by TU Delft and Wageningen University & Research—I integrate theoretical inquiry, design experimentation, and real-world applications, bridging abstract concepts with practical, impactful solutions.

-> I take a **multidisciplinary approach** that integrates theoretical inquiry, design experimentation, and real-world applications, bridging abstract concepts with practical, impactful solutions.
-My work is driven by a deep sensitivity to **cultural narratives**, **human experience**, and **systemic inequalities**, fostering a commitment to rethinking spatial practices, challenging colonial legacies, and envisioning more inclusive futures in design and urbanism.
+> My work is driven by a deep sensitivity to cultural narratives, human experiences, and systemic inequalities, fostering a commitment to rethinking spatial practices, challenging colonial legacies, and envisioning more inclusive futures in design and urbanism.
+Through research-driven innovation and multicultural collaboration, I strive to translate complex systems thinking into actionable urban strategies that support sustainable environmental and societal change.

 > <img src="assets/img/226D9A03-C16B-4302-A102-5B5306F4AE47_1_105_c.jpeg" alt="Alt Text" width="300" height="200">